trevordmiller/slides-starter/contributing.md

 ## Setup

 - Copy the contents of this `slides-starter` to your own repo
-- Replace `some-title`, `Some title`, and `Some description` with your presentation title/description
+- Replace each `some-title`, `Some title`, and `Some description` with your presentation title/description
 - For GitHub Pages hosting from each `master` branch update, remove `docs` from the `.gitignore` and enable `master branch /docs folder` in your project's GitHub settings

 ## Workflow